vazexqi/vazexqi.github.com/_posts/2013-07-20-triumvirate.md

 when you are not sure which machine you need to be working on locally or remotely.
-They are good are what they do -- handling everything from the simple cases to the more complex ones where loading full fledge GUI application is just not feasible.
+They are good are what they do -- handling everything from the simple cases to the more complex ones where loading full fledge GUI application through the internet is just not feasible.

 So if you have any time at all, I think it is a good investment to start learning how to use these tools.
-The learning curve might be steep at first but you can always start small and move on from there.
+I started off during my years at the university.
+The initial learning curve might be steep but you can always start small and move on from there.
 All of these tools that I will be talking about are easily configured.
 To get you started, I've shared my configuration files in my [dotfiles](https://github.com/vazexqi/dotfiles) repository on Github.

 Let's start with the most essential, tmux.

-h1. tmux
+## tmux

-tmux is a _terminal multiplexer_.
+[tmux](http://tmux.sourceforge.net/) is a _terminal multiplexer_.

 > It lets you switch easily between several programs in one terminal,
 > detach them (they keep running in the background) and reattach them to a